lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- - Transform the dash from the GNOME application overview into a dock.
+ - Transforms the dash from the GNOME application overview into a dock.

 Links: